800run/eye-exercise/README.md

 # eye-exercise
-A javascript exercise in the MIT Pro Full-Stack Software Engineer course.
+This is a javascript exercise I performed in the MIT Pro Full-Stack Software Engineer course.